SolderingArmor/sapysol_ore_miner/README.md

 What currently works: `register`, `mine`.

-WARNING! `claim` currently does not work!
+WARNING! `claim` currently implemented but not tested!

 WARNING! `mine` works with `keccak-256` single thread solving!
 But you can run unlimited threads of different miners (with different private keys).
 For that please update `config.json`, check sample in `config.json.sample`